joelcponte/blog/_posts/2018-04-03-rselenium-facebook.markdown

 ![alt text]({{site.baseurl}}/assets/img/my_friends.jpg)

 Only a few of your friends are shown when you load this page.
-The rest of your friends only show up if you scroll down, so we have to tell selenium to scroll down the page until we can see as many friends as the number of friends that we know that we have:
+The rest of them only show up if you scroll down, so we have to tell selenium to do it until we can see as many friends as the amount that we have:

 {% highlight r%}